-September 2019 – Former Calton & Associates advisor Chris Kubiak was reportedly sentenced to 30 months in prison after he was convicted of fraud relating to stealing $370,000 from four clients, three of whom were senior citizens, between June 2015 and August 2018.
+September 2019 – Former Calton & Associates advisor Chris Kubiak was reportedly sentenced to 30 months in prison after he was allegedly convicted of fraud relating to stealing $370,000 from four clients, three of whom were senior citizens, between June 2015 and August 2018.

 Kubiak allegedly used the money for gambling and for personal expenses.

-Chris Kubiak was affiliated with Calton & Associates in Brookfield, WI from July 2017 until he was reportedly fired in October 2018 after his arrest, according to his FINRA BrokerCheck report.
+Chris Kubiak was apparently affiliated with Calton & Associates in Brookfield, WI from July 2017 until he was reportedly fired in October 2018 after his arrest, according to his FINRA BrokerCheck report.
 The Financial Industry Regulatory Authority (FINRA) barred Kubiak in October 2018 from working in the securities industry.

 October 2015 – Former Calton advisor Randy Burke was reportedly barred from the industry after allegedly participating in private securities transactions without providing written notice to his member firm.
 He allegedly made misrepresentations in his sales to an elderly customer by telling her she would be entitled to a share of the profits in the future sale of a lodge property in Alaska.